This hour of the Rush Limbaugh program on the EIB network dedicated to all of those of you never listening to the program ever again.

 I don't think we can do worse than Barack Obama has done.

-But in terms of policy architects, I mean they are who they are.
+But in terms of policy architects, I mean, they are who they are.

 And it doesn't get any worse than who they are unless they just become further emboldened, radicalized, which they're in the process of doing.

-Eric, I really appreciate your time.
+Eric, I really appreciate your time, my man.

-My man, thank you for calling.
+Thank you for calling.

-I got a quick timeout, we'll be back and resume after this.
+We'll be back and resume after this.

 San Diego next.